hoflerk94/fashionista-ecommerce/README.md

 # fashionista-ecommerce
 An e-Commerce theme in HTML, CSS and Javascript and the Materialize framework.
+Icons by Font Awesome